 It’s recommended to feed the best food your budget will allow.
 Quality wet cat food will not only keep your cat fuller for longer (cutting down on the portion sizes) but will aid in its digestion, give it a healthier coat and help prevent many diseases.
 In addition, be sure to choose a cat food that is specifically made for kittens.
 Kitten food is higher in protein, providing your fur baby with the added nutrients and energy it needs to grow and be active.

-There’s no one answer to how much wet food to feed a kitten per day.
-This all depends on the age, size, individual cat and if the wet food is it’s only dietary option.
+There’s no one answer to the question.
+This all depends on the age, size, individual cat and if it is it’s only dietary option.

 Generally, growing kittens should be on a schedule.
 This allows you to control his dietary intake (which becomes more important later on in life) to avoid becoming overweight.